 - Try to consider other people's feelings.

-Consequences can be effective but, before imposing them, think about it.
+Sanctions can be very effective but, before imposing them, think about it.

-Most looked after children may view themselves, or may be viewed, as failures.
-They have had their fill of Consequences, usually imposed inconsistently, unfairly or as acts of revenge.
+Most looked after children have come to view themselves, and may be viewed, as failures.
+They have had their fill of sanctions, usually imposed inconsistently, unfairly or as acts of revenge.

-Before imposing Consequences, carers/residential staff should do all they can to support and encourage children to do well.
+Before imposing sanctions, carers/residential staff should do all they can to support and encourage children to do well.
 If children do not behave acceptably, strategies should be adopted that are encouraging and rewarding.